-- Riverfront Nights - This free music series is held on Chattanooga’s beautiful riverfront every Saturday from July 15th-September 16th.
-Riverfront Nights is the perfect time to enjoy local food, drinks and great music after spending a day on the town.
+- Riverfront Nights - This free music series is held on Chattanooga’s riverfront every Saturday from July to September.
+Riverfront Nights is a great way to unwind with local food, drinks, and great music after spending a day on the town.
 Free & fee-based boat parking available.
-Come unwind with us!